Sled Storm (1999 video game): Development

-Reception and legacy
+Reception

 Sled Storm received favorable reviews according to the review aggregation website GameRankings.
 Electronic Gaming Monthly was positive of the game and commented on how "the crew likes this game – even John [Davison], who has previously complained about how horrible Extreme Sports games are and how they all need to die."
 The game also received the Game of the Month and the Editor's Choice Silver Award from the publication that same year.

 GamePro's Beefcake claimed in one review that "EA offers a user-friendly, high-action racing game for the winter-sports enthusiast who likes to stay warm and cozy" and concluded the review saying, "If you like racing games, check this one out.
 It's low-maintenance winter sport excitement, with an extreme look and feel.
 Sled Storm takes snow business seriously!"
 In another review by GamePro, Air Hendrix said that the game was "definitely worth taking out for a spin.
 If you don't plan on multiplayer action, you may just want to rent it, but whatever you do, don't miss out on this absorbing adrenaline rush."

 Chris Charla of NextGen said of the game, "An amazing physics engine combined with the novelty of snowmobiles makes this the most unique PlayStation racer since Jet Moto 1.
 A must-buy."